Why You Can’t Stop Overthinking, Even When Life Feels Fine

 Overthinking often follows an internal cycle:

-1. You feel uncertainty, discomfort, and/or anxious
+1. You feel uncertainty, discomfort, and/or anxiety

 2. Your mind tries to solve it by thinking more